 - The additional decorations, fixtures and fittings desired (lighting, bins, baskets, glass doors, etc).

 - Any building construction work e.g. removing or adding walls or rooms.

 Ways to save some money are to select a cheaper style of door or bench top; or simply have less cabinets installed; or do more of the work yourself (i.e demolition, tiling etc).

 There are some costs that cannot be trimmed, no matter how big or small the kitchen is - for example it doesn’t matter how small you make the kitchen, there are typically minimum trade call-out fees for electricians, plumbers, plasterers etc.

 Melamine doors are lowest in cost, followed by vinyl wrap, 2-pack polyurethane painted, then wood veneer and finally solid wooden doors & panels.
 The latter two can vary in price depending on the timber chosen.

 A light solid colour is lower in cost then darker colours (which need a lot more care in manufacturing), texture is cheaper than matt or gloss finishes, whilst wood grain and patterned surfaces are more expensive due to wastage incurred in production.

 Plain straight edged doors are the lowest in cost, followed by face profiled doors (square or arched look) and then higher costs for recessed or paneling style.

 Laminate bench tops are lowest in cost, followed by engineered stone and at the more costly end are the Timber, Stainless Steel, Natural Stones and Corian bench top finishes, but these can vary a lot up or down depending upon colour or species selected.

-- Visit our showroom to get ideas.
+- Visit our showroom to get ideas on kitchens.